Should men with Down syndrome (DS) undergo prostate specific antigen (PSA) blood testing for prostate cancer screening?

 The United States Preventive Services Task Force (USPSTF) recommends the following about prostate cancer screening with PSA for men (this is the recommendation for all men not just for men with DS):

-The American Academy of Family Practice (AAFP) recently shared this:
+In 2018, the American Academy of Family Practice (AAFP) shared this:

 “Margot Savoy, M.D., M.P.H., chair of the Commission on Health of the Public and Science, told AAFP News that the AAFP and USPSTF recommendations on the topic share similarities…

 ’The key difference is that while the UPSTF recommendation for men ages 55-69 is ambiguous about whether it actually recommends screening, we want family physicians to clearly understand that based on the currently available evidence, we do not recommend routine PSA-based prostate cancer screening,’ Savoy said…

 Additionally, the Academy said that although the mortality benefit of prostate cancer screening results from early treatment, it is the treatment of prostate cancer that causes the most serious harms.